whitelizard/json-transformer/README.md

 ## Applied

 Now let's make something more interesting.
-Let's import [JsonLogic](http://jsonlogic.com), make it the root default, make use of context, and also assume we have some websocket client that invokes our function `onMessage` when a message arrives.
+Let's import [JsonLogic](http://jsonlogic.com), make it the root default, and make use of context.
+Let's also assume we have some websocket client that invokes our function `onMessage` when a message arrives, and allows for sending a response.

 ```js
 import getTransformer from 'json-transformer';